 A topless-bus tour of the city, followed by a visit to Gold Reef City, where you are “dropped” deep beneath the earth’s surface to see first-hand how gold was extracted, gives you some insight as to how and why South Africa has evolved and developed into the Rainbow Nation of today.

-Once back in your room at the Palazzo Montecasino, you have the choice of heading out into the Montecasino complex to wander through the upmarket retailers, or satisfy your appetite in one of the many restaurants, of which there is a wide variety, to satisfy all tastes and meal requirements.
+Once back in your room at the Palazzo Montecasino, you have the choice of heading out into the Montecasino complex to wander through the upmarket retailers or satisfy your appetite in one of the many restaurants, of which there is a wide variety, to satisfy all tastes and meal requirements.
 If the tour has tired you out, then rest in your stylish and spacious room, where the opulent décor will ensure your stay is most comfortable and rejuvenating.
-A stay at the delux suite with King Bed for 2 guest will come up to $500.
+A stay at the deluxe suite with King Bed for 2 guests will come up to $500.